 are a fun way to meet people who share similar interests and want to get out and do something.
 Some people may be looking for a special someone, but it is not a dating site.
 I went on one with a friend, a scavenger hunt in New York City which was a fun adventure and one time by myself to visit the Bronx Zoo just because I wanted to go.

 may be helpful to get to that point where you can function in a productive way of life.
 If the loss is still too tragic that you are having a difficult time making regular decisions find a good therapist who specializes in grief.
+A therapist can help you face the grief and go through all the feelings that you may not want to deal with.
+If it was an awful or sudden death, you may be experiencing PTSD – post traumatic stress disorder.
+A grief therapist can help you understand what happened and work through it.

 I recently had an opportunity to join another bereavement group.
 A friend had had a good experience with this one.
 They planned some get togethers and I am always up for an adventure so I signed up.